satori-hq/spearmint-docs/docs/get-started/register.md

 You will be emailed your api key and an activation link.

-You have 2 minutes to activate [YOUR_DESIRED_APP_NAME] otherwise another user can claim it.
+You have 2 minutes to activate your app.

 #### Example: